Study of timing and spectral properties of the X-ray pulsar 1A 0535+262 during the giant outburst in 2020 November-December: RESULT

 \subsection{Energy spectrum}

-One of the main aspects of the NuSTAR observatory is the broad energy range from 3--79 keV with good precision in the energy range of 10--50 keV, where the most known cyclotron absorption lines have been found.
-The good timing capability of NuSTAR allows us to perform timing and spectral analysis properly.
+We used {\it NuSTAR} observations for our spectral analysis since it has a wide spectral coverage and good sensitivity in the region where most cyclotron lines are found (3--79 keV).
 The continuum spectra of most of the accreting X-ray pulsars are well explained by high energy cut-off power law (usually cut-off energy $E_c>10$ keV).
 The energy spectrum with the best-fitted model was shown in Fig. \ref{fig:spectrum}.
-Table {2} showed the result of different spectral fitting parameters for the best-fitted model.
-The energy spectrum has been well fitted with an absorbed cut-off power-law, blackbody emission with a Gaussian component at $\sim$6.4 keV for the emission line of iron.
+Table \ref{tab:Spec} showed the result of different spectral fitting parameters for the best-fitted model.
+The energy spectrum was well fitted with an absorbed cut-off power-law, blackbody emission with a Gaussian component at $\sim$6.4 keV for the emission line of iron.
 The iron line was detected from all observations and the equivalent width showed a higher value during the declining phase.
-The CRSF has been detected in the energy range 38--46 keV with width $\sim$10 keV from NuSTAR observation, which was fitted with a Gaussian absorption model ({\tt GABS} in {\tt XSPEC}).
-The intra-day and inter-day variation of spectral parameters were also studied to look for the evolution of these parameters.
-The presence of the CRSF feature was identified for multiple NuSTAR observations during the outburst.
-The spectra for different days can be well explained with the same model.
+The CRSFs were detected in the energy range 38--46 keV with width $\sim$10 keV from {\it NuSTAR} observations, which were fitted with a Gaussian absorption model ({\tt GABS} in {\tt XSPEC}).
+The intraday and interday variation of spectral parameters were also studied to look for the evolution of these parameters.